ftc-scout/ftc-scout/markdown folder/adding_a_new_season.md

 -   At this point all your data should load correctly when you run the program.
 Make sure it does.
 -   Update the `TeamEventParticipation` graphql union with your new season.
 -   Update the various resolvers for `Event`, `Team`, etc.
+-   Add a `MatchScores{season}Graphql` type, update the `MatchScoresUnion`, and update the `Match` resolver to return this new type of match score.